 Based on the benefits of students “listening to learn,” Monterey Jazz Festival's’ Digital Music Education Project on SoundCloud allows internet access to interviews with top artists, including their recommendations of music every jazz player and fan should experience.

-For one week a month during the school year, Monterey Jazz Festival sends top professional musicians and vocalists to work with students in classrooms throughout Monterey County, helping them develop their jazz skills.
+For one week a month during the school year, Monterey Jazz Festival sends top professional musicians and vocalists as traveling clinicians to work with students in classrooms throughout Monterey County, helping them develop their jazz skills.

 Monterey County Honor Ensembles

 Selected by the Traveling Clinicians, the Monterey County High School All-Star Band, Middle School Honor Band and High School Honor Vocal Jazz Ensemble are comprised of the top young jazz musicians from the Monterey County area.
 Apply Now to the 2016-17 Honor Ensembles!

 Monterey Jazz Festival and Japan